gaianardella/Junction_2025/docs/research_notes.md

     - These directly address the pathways identified in the paper.

 - **Research story to explain this**:

   - “We use Nyrhinen et al.’s model of low self-control, attitudes to targeted ads, and impulsive social networks as a blueprint for our ‘impulse radar’.
 We estimate susceptibility using short questions and bank data, then offer concrete tools — cooling-off rules, impulse pattern feedback, and targeted media literacy lessons — that intervene on exactly the pathways their study identifies.”

+### Detecting emerging impulse buying patterns over time

+- **Why**:
+  - Nyrhinen et al. show that impulse buying is linked to low self-control, positive attitudes toward targeted ads, and the impulsiveness of social networks.
+  - Awareness is a prerequisite for change: users often do not recognize when they have slipped into a more impulsive pattern.
+- **How (high-level)**:
+  - Use a **rolling time window** (e.g. last 30–90 days) to compute simple indicators, such as:
+    - Frequency and clustering of small discretionary transactions.
+    - Late-night or “emotionally charged” category spending (e.g. food delivery, fast fashion, in-app purchases).
+    - Deviation from the user’s own historical baseline (spending spikes).
+  - Combine these indicators with the self-control / attitude profile to flag periods that likely reflect **heightened impulse buying** rather than isolated purchases.
+  - When a threshold is crossed, trigger:
+    - A **gentle, informational warning** (“Your recent spending pattern looks more impulsive than usual; want to review it together?”).
+    - Adaptive content in quests and lessons (prioritizing self-control and media literacy modules).
+- **Ethical considerations**:
+  - The app cannot and will not block or reverse transactions; it only **analyzes and informs**.
+  - Messaging should:
+    - Avoid blame or alarmism.
+    - Emphasize user agency and options (“here are some tools you can choose to use”) rather than directive commands.
+  - This aligns with the paper’s emphasis on strengthening self-control and online media literacy, without overstepping the app’s actual powers over the user’s finances.

 ## The effects of game-based financial education – New survey evidence from lower-secondary school students in Finland